Cheap UK holiday tips

 cottage

 If you book the right way, holiday rental sites can let you snap up five-star private accommodation at reasonable prices.
-Yet you may need to be quick, as these sites have seen a surge in UK bookings this year as many more people look to holiday at home.

 We found it's harder to nab a peak school holiday bargain in coastal and countryside spots, though there's more available in cities.
-We did manage to hunt down a few deals though, eg, we found a two-bed cottage in North Cornwall for £402/week in mid-June, compared with £1,248 – more than three times the cost – for two rooms in a similarly swish-looking hotel nearby.
+We did manage to hunt down a few deals for summer 2024 though.
+Eg, we found a three-bedroom cottage in the Lake District for £485/week in late August, compared with £1,286 for two rooms in a similarly swish-looking hotel nearby.
+Our Cheap Holiday Rentals guide has a full how-to, but here are some quick tips:

 • Check at least three holiday rental sites.
 Direct booking sites make trawling for holiday rentals a cinch.
 Use at least three websites to set a target price before you book.
 Though remember, these sites effectively just list adverts – you're booking directly with the owner.
 Top sites to check include AirbnbVrbo* and TripAdvisor Rentals*.

-If you go with friends, cheap holiday homes are even more likely to undercut similar quality hotels, eg, we found a four-bed cottage in Somerset in early July for £995/week (£124/per person if there's eight of you), compared with £1,980 for four rooms in a similar-quality hotel.
+• Go as a group to split the cost.
+If you go with friends, cheap holiday homes are even more likely to undercut similar quality hotels, eg, we found a three-bedroom cottage in Whitby in early July for £754/week (£125/per person if there are six of you), compared with £1,350 for three rooms in a similar-quality hotel.

 • Make sure you do your research first.
 Check it's a legit operator and if there's good feedback.
 Also think carefully about how you pay.
 See our Cheap Holiday Rentals guide for full help.